Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Introduction

 The goal of this study is to find analytical expressions to transform the orientation angles of the Galilean satellites between the Laplace plane and the ICRF equatorial plane, correct up to the second order in small parameters like the spin axis obliquity.
 This transformation can be applied if the orbital obliquity is assumed to be equal to $0$ (orbit normal = spin axis) or finite and given by a theoretical model or by observations.
 It is therefore an improvement over the zero obliquity model, see for example \cite{Sta18}.
-The method does not require a fit of amplitudes and frequencies on a numerical time series and preserves the physical meaning of the frequencies when the input quantities are given as series.
+This method is particularly well suited to the transformation of periodic series, as it preserves the periodic form of the input series by avoiding a fit of amplitudes and frequencies on the numerical output time series.
 Our transformation model can be used to define the future IAU WG solution for the rotation and orientation using right ascension, declination, and prime meridian location, as predicted by a theoretical model for the spin orientation.
 The link between the geophysical parameters of interest and the Earth equatorial coordinates will therefore be more direct than that obtained with a fit to a numerical series.
-This study is also useful for the interpretation of future Earth based observation or JUICE data, and can be applied to other satellites in synchronous rotation like Titan or the Uranian satellites.
+This study is also useful for the interpretation of future Earth based observation or Juice data, and can be applied to other satellites in synchronous rotation like Titan or the Uranian satellites.

-Recently \cite{Yse23} described an analytical method that converts the Martian Euler angles into right ascension/declination and reciprocally, but this method can not be applied without any change for different reasons.
-First, the node longitude of the Galilean satellites shows a large precession rate (periods of 7, 30, 130 and 560 years) while the Martian method works better for periodic motion with a small precession rate (period of about 26~ky for Mars).
-Therefore the precession term can be considered as a first-order quantity for Mars but not for the Galilean satellites.